JLChnToZ/VVMW/Packages/idv.jlchntoz.vvmw/README.md

 You may just right-click on the player object in hierarchy, and select `VizVid > Additional Controls > Screen`.
 ![ ](.tutorial/add-controls-simple.png)

+> [!NOTE]
-- Extra: If your screen has special configuration such as using a custom shader, you may need to change the values in the inspector.
+> Extra: If your screen has special configuration such as using a custom shader, you may need to change the values in the inspector.
 If you are adopting shaders that designed to work with [iwaSync3](https://hoshinolabs.booth.pm/items/2666275), you could leave it as-is, VizVid defaults to a configuration which compatible with those shaders.

 ![ ](.tutorial/add-screen-3.png)